illixion/blog.illixion.com/content/posts/dropbox-support-hell.md

 I send a screenshot of the knowledge base article in a reply.
 I expect nothing.
 I ask myself – why am I even doing this anyway?

 Perhaps there's some deeper meaning to me weaving through the 7 layers of customer support hell, finding solutions to being stonewalled, and perseverance.
 I'm too tired to look for it though.
-I just wanted to re-experience my bootleg Minecraft worlds one final time.
+I just wanted to re-experience my worlds one final time.

 ## Part 5 - The End

 (updated on 03/12/2021)

 After posting this article to the forum thread mentioned above (and my comment subsequently being deleted, thanks mods!), my ticket finally got escalated to someone who is an "account security manager" at Dropbox, and after verifying my identity, they helped me with resetting the password.
-It's unfortunate that this is what I had to do through to get actual help, but it's something, I guess.
+It's unfortunate that I had to publish this entire article in order to be noticed by Dropbox and receive actual help, but it's something, I guess.

+For any companies that may be reading this, I hope this story highlights the importance of having a high-quality support department that understands the issues that your clients are having, and that are familiar with how the product operates.
+It's not the day-to-day usage of your product, but the handling of edge cases and unexpected situations that truly separates reliable and trusted solutions from others.

 The point I've made before still stands though, and it's that **you should stop using Dropbox.** They don't care about you or your files, all they want is your money.
 Move to any other service like Google Drive, or a self-hosted solution like Nextcloud.
 There are many alternatives to Dropbox, and they're all better at preserving your files than Dropbox.

-All I hope is that this article will convince at least one person to look at other options before putting anything important into Dropbox.
-That is all.